OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 • Avoid mistakes like switching to a scene with the camera off

-🎯 Tip: Use transition effects like “Fade” or “Slide” to give your scene changes a professional look.
+🎯 Tip: Use transition effects like “Fade” or “Slide” to give your scene switches a professional look.

 3. Enable hardware encoding (NVENC/AMD/VT) for better performance

-OBS supports hardware-accelerated encoding, which means your GPU offloads your CPU when you stream or record.
-That gives you:
+OBS supports hardware‑accelerated encoding, meaning your GPU offloads work from your CPU when you stream or record.
+This gives you:

 • Lower CPU usage